steffensmartinsen/dashboard/README.md

 **METHOD:** `DELETE`

 A `DELETE` request is sent to the endpoint containing the username of the user requesting the cookie deletion.
 The API deletes the cookie from server memory.
 This endpoint is automatically called with the username when the user logs out of the frontend.
+If a user does not have a cookie set, the API returns a `404 Not Found` status code.
+Successful deletion of the cookie returns a `204 No Content` status code.

 # Test Coverage
 All HTTP methods on the registration endpoint are covered with tests inside `endpoints/registrations_test.go`.